soundpress/RulesOfNYC/docs/c07/index.rst

       (ii) include a copy of the partnership papers, certified by the County Clerk.
 If the applicant is required to file a certificate pursuant to § 130 of the General Business Law, a certified copy of such certificate shall be submitted to the Department.
 The applicant shall also submit the names and addresses of all persons or entities, other than a financial institution licensed to do business in the State of New York, to which the applicant is indebted in an amount equal to or greater than three thousand dollars ($3,000).
 The Permittee shall have the continuing duty to inform the Department of Sanitation of any changes in the principals of the business entity owning or operating the putrescible solid waste transfer station.
 For purposes of this subparagraph, "principal" includes, but is not limited to, any director, officer (for example, president, vice-president, secretary, treasurer, board chairman, chief executive officer) or partner of a business entity, and shall include any shareholder (including another business entity) who owns ten percent or more of any class of issued company stock;

-   (14) Written confirmation of accessibility to an alternative site holding a permit under this Rule or Article 157 of the Health Code and capable of receiving and processing putrescible solid waste as required by subsection (d) of § 4-17 of this subchapter.
+   (14) Written confirmation of accessibility to an alternative site holding a permit under this Rule or Article 157 of the Health Code and capable of receiving and processing putrescible solid waste as required by subsection (d) of 16 RCNY § 4-17.
 Such confirmation shall be signed by the operator of the alternative site and shall be updated or reconfirmed as necessary.

 (c) Any permit issued to a putrescible solid waste transfer station by the Commissioner of the New York City Department of Health pursuant to Article 157 of the New York City Health Code prior to the effective date of this Rule shall remain in full force and effect on and after such date, unless suspended or revoked by the Commissioner of Health prior to such date, and shall, on and after the effective date of this subchapter, be deemed to constitute a permit issued by the Department of Sanitation, provided that the holder of such permit files an application for a new permit with the Sanitation Commissioner within thirty days after the effective date of this subchapter.
 On and after the effective date of this subchapter, the Sanitation Commissioner may suspend or revoke such permit pursuant to law, issue a new permit or deny the application for a new permit.
 If the holder of such permit fails to file an application for a new permit with the Sanitation Commissioner within thirty days after the effective date of this subchapter, such permit issued by the Health Commissioner shall be null and void and be of no further effect.
 The fee for any putrescible solid waste transfer station permit issued by the Sanitation Commissioner pursuant to § 16-130 of the Administrative Code of the City of New York to a person who holds a permit issued by the Health Commissioner pursuant to Article 157 of the New York City Health Code shall be reduced by an amount which is equal to the permit fee paid to the Department of Health prorated to the unexpired portion of the license term.